-Meet the Foolish Operations team!
+Meet the Foolish Operations team for our current projects!

 Julie Lebel – Artistic Director

 Born and raised in north-eastern Québec, on the ancestral lands of the Innu Nation, from a family of settlers of French and Irish ancestry, Julie Lebel now gratefully lives and dances on the ancestral and unceeded Indigenous territories of the xʷməθkʷəjˀəm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil Waututh) First Nations.
 She is a francophone choreographer invested in community engaged dance and in interactions between public space and community – involving musicians, visual artists, film makers and writers with a body of work spanning 20 years.
 She is the artistic Director of Foolish Operations, connecting people of all generations through new dance experiences, especially with and for very young children.
 She is a member of Lower Left Collective (USA, Germany, Norway and Canada) teaching and performing Ensemble Thinking.
 Julie is a proud mother of very active twin girls who act as first consultants in all her creative endeavours.

 Sarah Gallos is a bilingual performance artist and facilitator, originally from Eastern Canada (born in Montreal to 1st generation Nova Scotians).
 She has worked with Foolish Operations for over 10 years as a dancer.

 When she became a mother 7 years ago, she began participating in Dancing the Parenting practice.
 The crossover of ensemble improvisation and attachment based parenting skills feed the magic of Foolish Operations’ creations.